 What languages is expert chat available in?

 Answer: Expert chat is offered in English and with machine translations in: International Spanish, Brazilian, Portuguese, French, Italian, German, Simplified Chinese, Korean, and Japanese.
 It is only available with a standard subscription.

-Answer: All 40 video classrooms are captioned with machine translations.
+Answer: Videos within the courses use machine translations to subtitle instructor-led lessons into other languages.
 Translations are included for Chinese, English, French, German, Hindi, Italian, Japanese, Korean, Portuguese, Russian, and Spanish.
-Red Hat Online Learning content is not captioned, but some courses are available in some of these languages: International Spanish, Brazilian Portuguese, French, Italian, German, Simplified Chinese, Korean, and Japanese.
+E-books for some courses are available in some of these languages: International Spanish, Brazilian Portuguese, French, Italian, German, Simplified Chinese, Korean, and Japanese.